-Brief grounding conversations (like those above) matter.
-Checking in helps children to process instructions they received from their teachers, and it helps them organise themselves.
+These brief grounding conversations matter.
+Checking in helps them to process instructions they received from their teachers, and it helps them organise themselves.
 Not all students thrive in distance learning; some struggle with too much independence or lack of structure.
 These check-in routines can help avoid later challenges and disappointments.
-They help children develop self-management and executive functioning that are essential skills for life.
+They help children develop self- management and executive functioning that are essential skills for life.
 Parents are good life coaches.